Last update: 2023-06-23

-- How many people live in the affected community or area?
-How many children under five years of age live in the area?
+- How many people live in the affected community?
+How many are children under five years of age?

-- How many houses have insect screens on the windows and doors?
+- How common is it for people to live in houses with insect screens on windows and doors?

 - What are the community’s habits, practices and beliefs regarding use of repellents, sprays, etc.?

 - Have the authorities established a vector control programme?

 - Is a social mobilization or health promotion programme in place?

 - Which sources do people use/trust the most for information?

 - Are there rumours or misinformation about chikungunya?
 What are the rumours?